AssetsArt/nylon/docs/index.md

 ## Add Superpowers with Plugins

 <p class="section-subtitle">
-  Write custom logic in Go.
-No Lua.
-No complicated DSLs.
-Just clean, simple code.
+  Write custom logic with our plugin SDK.
+Go is ready, more languages coming soon.
 </p>

 ```go